oracle/accelerated-data-science/ads/feature_store/docs/source/dataset.rst

 Save Expectation Entity
 =======================
-Feature store allows you to define expectations on data being materialized into dataset instance.
+Feature store allows you to define expectations on data being materialised into dataset instance.
 With a ``Dataset`` instance, save the expectation details using ``with_expectation_suite()`` with the following parameters:

 - ``expectation_suite: ExpectationSuite``. ``ExpectationSuite`` of the great expectation library.
 - ``expectation_type: ExpectationType``.
 Type of expectation.